Limbang: History

+Bruneian sultanate

-In 1884, there was a rebellion by Limbang residents protesting against the high tax rate imposed by the Bruneian Empire.
-William Hood Treacher, who held the dual position as the governor of North Borneo and British Royal Consul at Labuan, saw an opportunity to acquire more territories from the Bruneian empire.
+In 1884, there was a rebellion by Limbang residents, protesting against the high tax rate imposed by the Bruneian Empire.
+William Hood Treacher, who held the dual position as the governor of North Borneo and British royal consul at Labuan, saw an opportunity to acquire more territories from the Bruneian empire.
 Treacher offered himself to mediate the taxation dispute between the local chiefs and the Bruneian empire.
 He sailed to Brunei on H.M.S Pegasus, backed by British navy.
 Treacher successfully arranged for peace in the Limbang region after Temenggong Hashim agreed not to impose any more arbitrary taxes.
-After the event, Treacher leased Padas River, Klias Peninsula, Bongawan, and Tawaran (now Tuaran) from the sultan of Brunei for $ 3000 payment per year.
+After the event, Treacher leased Padas River, Klias Peninsula, Bongawan, and Tawaran (now Tuaran) from the sultan of Brunei for $3000 payment per year.

 The Brooke government, threatened by Treacher's expansionist policy into northern Sarawak, sent F.O.
 Maxwell, a Resident of the First Division of Sarawak (today Kuching Division) to Brunei, demanding compensation for the killings of Sarawak subjects in Trusan area (near Lawas).
 Trusan area at that time was still under the control of the Brunei government.
 Maxwell also threatened to stop the cession money payment if he did not receive any compensation.
 Under pressure from Maxwell, Temenggong Hashim agreed to cede the Trusan area to Sarawak.
 However, the Sultan of Brunei (Sultan Mumin) did not consent to the cession of land.
 Both Charles Brooke and Temenggong maintained that Sultan's stamp was not required for the cession.
 Charles later occupied the Trusan area by force.
+Brunei later agreed to cede Trusan in 1885 and Padas in 1887.
 On 29 May 1885, Sultan Mumin died and Temenggong Hashim ascended to the Brunei throne to become Sultan Hashim.

 In 1886, Leys (former consul of Brunei) and Charles Brooke tried to persuade Sultan Hashim to cede Limbang but to no avail.
-Sultan Hashim's decision was in line with his pangerans (princes) that further cession of Bruneian territory will leave Sultan's authority in the name only.
+Sultan Hashim's decision was in line with his pangerans (princes) that further cession of Bruneian territory will leave Sultan's authority in name only.
 Besides, Sultan Hashim did not wish to see his sultanate vanishing under his rule.
 Sir Frederick Weld, former governor of the Straits Settlement from 1880 to 1887, went to Labuan in May 1887.
-Weld then consulted the chiefs of the Limbang river.
+Weld then consulted the chiefs of the Limbang River.
 They firmly rejected Sultan's rule and were willing to accept a white man's rule.
-Weld tried to push an ultimatum that the Sultan either agreed on the cession of Limbang or to accept a resident.
-Sultan Hashim hestitated.
-Crocker, the acting governor of North Borneo, advised the Sultan that if he did not accept a resident in Limbang, James Brooke will be permitted to seizure Limbang without any compensation to the Sultan.
-Sultan Hashim decided to accept a resident after Crocker's advice.
+Weld tried to push an ultimatum that the Sultan either agreed on the cession of Limbang or to accept a Resident.
+Sultan Hashim hesitated.
+Crocker, the acting governor of North Borneo, advised the Sultan that if he did not accept a Resident in Limbang, James Brooke will be permitted to seize Limbang without any compensation to the Sultan.
+Sultan Hashim decided to accept a Resident after Crocker's advice.